czimm79/MicroTracker.jl/docs/src/settingupuser.md

 ![1 plus 1 in julia](./assets/opening julia.png)

+## Open a Julia REPL in a directory
+Its easiest to use MicroTracker if you know how to open a terminal at a specific directory.
+On Windows, I use [the new Windows Terminal](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701?hl=en-us&gl=us&rtc=1) which allows you to right click in a folder and click "Open in Terminal".
+You can also type in the explorer address bar `cmd` to [get the same effect](https://www.youtube.com/watch?v=JLqIkPfU_0U).
+On Mac, right click on the *folder* and click `New Terminal at Folder`.
+Once the terminal is open, you should be able to type `julia` to enter the Julia REPL.

 ## Creating an environment for your project
 Now we need a place for our MicroTracker project to live.
 This will contain all the microscopy video, data we will generate, and tools we will use to analyze our data.

 To do this, just create a new empty folder.
 Name it descriptively, like `2023-06-21 microwheel field sweep`.
 For this page, I'll just create a folder named `tutorial`.

-Next, you need to open a terminal at this location.
-On Windows, I use [the new Windows Terminal](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701?hl=en-us&gl=us&rtc=1) which allows you to right click in a folder and click "Open in Terminal".
-You can also type in the explorer address bar `cmd` to [get the same effect](https://www.youtube.com/watch?v=JLqIkPfU_0U).
-On Mac, right click on the *folder* and click `New Terminal at Folder`.
-Once the terminal is open, you should be able to type `julia` to enter the Julia REPL.
+Open a Julia REPL in this directory as described in the above section.

 Now, type `]` at the empty `julia>` prompt, before typing anything else.
 This enters you into [package mode](https://docs.julialang.org/en/v1/stdlib/Pkg/).
 You'll notice that now instead of `julia>`, you see the name of the current environment in blue.
 Now, use the following commands to create a new environment in your current folder: